kljensen/yelukerest/README.md

 The containers will need to be running.
 This will run [pgTAP](http://pgtap.org/) tests and tests of the REST API using [supertest](https://github.com/visionmedia/supertest).
 See the `test` directory.

+## Starting in a new development environment

+When you checkout this repo anew and wish to work on yelukerest you'll need to complete a few steps.

+1. Create the letsencrypt volume
+   `docker volume create --name=yelukerest-letsencrypt`
+2. Create local certs for https `./bin/create-local-dev-https-certs.sh`
+3. Create the `.env` file with all the variables you need.
+Likely best to get this from another machine on which the code is working.
+4. Start the server
+   `docker-compose -f docker-compose.base.yaml -f docker-compose.dev.yaml up`

 ## Random notes

 ### Restoring production backups